Vasquez Rocks: History

 These rock formations were formed by rapid erosion during uplift about 25 million years ago, and then later exposed by uplift activity along the San Andreas Fault.

 The Tataviam people were living here when the Spanish arrived and still live in the region, with a modern tribal government.
 The village of Mapipinga was located here.
 Their language was most likely a Takic Uto-Aztecan language.
 They lived in grass huts within villages.
 With the coming of the Spanish missions, some of these people were forced to work there.
 They eventually began speaking Spanish and inter-marrying with other tribes.

 In 1874, Tiburcio Vásquez, one of California's most notorious Mexican bandidos, used these rocks to elude capture by law enforcement.
 His name has since been associated with this geologic feature.

 The land and rock formations were acquired gradually by Los Angeles County, beginning with a donation of 40 acres in 1971, with more parcels being added through 2001.
 The Pacific Crest Trail crosses through the park.

-Vasquez Rocks was added to the National Register of Historic Places (site #72000228) in 1972 because of its significance as a prehistoric site for the Shoshone and Tataviam peoples.
+Vasquez Rocks was added to the National Register of Historic Places (site #72000228) in 1972 because of its significance as a prehistoric site for the Shoshone and Tataviam people.

 Formation

 Literature reviews have dated the earliest sedimentation of the Vasquez Formation occurring between the later portion of the Oligocene Epoch to the lower Miocene Epoch, each respectively 33.9-23 million years ago and 23.03-5.3 million years ago.

-The Vasquez Formation is located just east of the city of Santa Clarita, Los Angeles County, California, USA.
-It resides within the Soledad Basin, an orthogonal rift between the Sierra Pelona Mountains to the northwest and the San Gabriel Mountains to the east, which are both within the province of the Transverse Mountain Range of Southern California.
-The San Andreas Fault runs parallel behind the Sierra Pelona Mountains and separates the formation from the North American Plate.
+The Vasquez Formation resides within the Soledad Basin, an orthogonal rift between the Sierra Pelona Mountains to the northwest and the San Gabriel Mountains to the east, which are both within the province of the Transverse Mountain Range of Southern California.
+The San Andreas Fault runs parallel behind the Sierra Pelona Mountains and separates the formation from the North American plate.

 The Vasquez Formation consists of alluvial sediments that eroded from the Sierra Pelona and San Gabriel Mountains and were deposited in alluvial fans on both sides of the Soledad Basin.
 Erosion of the sediment included processes like rain, floods, wind, and earthquakes.
 Over the course of millions of years, the sediment was laid down under alternating lacustrine and fluviatile conditions.
 Once laid flat across the basin floor, immense pressure converted the layers into sandstone, which became covered with younger sediment deposits.
 The sediment beds reside in a sharply folded syncline.

 Due to its proximity to the San Andreas Fault, tectonic activity has been an important factor in the reshaping, uplift, and exposure of the buried sandstone.
 The Elkhorn Fault, an offshoot of the San Andreas Fault, runs through the Vasquez Rocks Natural Area Park.
 Other faults, such as the Pelona, Vasquez Canyon, Soledad, and San Gabriel Faults, are all within proximity of the formation.
 The most exposed portion of the Vasquez Formation is the oldest tertiary formation within the east portion of the Ventura Basin.